GenericMappingTools/gmt/doc/rst/source/triangulate.rst

 **-T**
-    Output edges or polygons even if gridding has been selected with the |-G| option [Default will not output the triangulation or Voronoi polygons is gridding is selected].
+    Output edges or polygons even if gridding has been selected with the |-G| option [Default will not output the triangulation or Voronoi polygons if gridding is selected].

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: explain_-V.rst_